vre-hub/zenodo-jupyterlab-extension/docs/documentation/frontend.md

 # Frontend Documentation

 ## General Framework {#general-framework}
-The building of the of the frontend JupyterLab extension is handled entirely within `pyproject.toml` in the root directory.
-The details of that file are discussed [NEED A PLACE TO LINK HERE WHEN I MAKE IT].
+The building of the of the frontend JupyterLab extension is handled entirely within `pyproject.toml` in the root directory, which was originally generated from the `copier` template.
 All of the frontend components were originally generated with `copier` template of a JupyterLab extension: [template](https://github.com/jupyterlab/extension-template).
 This extension is built with NodeJS >= 20 with node dependencies contained within `yarn.lock`.

 ## Files in `src/` {#files-in-src}
 * [`index.tsx`](#index)